ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 On account of our tribal instincts, our political biases, our emotional fragility, and flawed intellect, we will potentially embrace information that conforms to our worldview best, rather than information that is true.
 In the era of Fake News, this has undoubtedly been demonstrated as fact as we build up echo chambers that confirm our political leanings and demonize those who express dissent.

 In response to the inherent truth of this argument, the AI proposed a frightening solution: Create a system that controls human will and consciousness.
-A system that compromises a human being’s quote-unquote “free will” to come to their own conclusions.
+A system that compromises a human being’s quote-unquote "free will" to come to their own conclusions.

 Though such a system is repulsive to myself and hopefully many of you, the AIs will demonstrate how human beings might abuse their freedom so much that such a system might be inevitable.
 Worse yet, they demonstrate how easily a system could be implemented without protest, as the main character Raiden so clearly proves.